anttav0110/anttav0110.github.io/docs/index.md

 ## Email Options

 These settings change the look and feel of your Outlook inbox, and can help you save time on automatable tasks, improving workflow.
->[!Note]
+!!! note

     Some options may be separate depending on whether you are on PC or Mobile; thus, it is important to check settings for both for consistency across devices

 ### Folders